-EMBRACE THE PRACTICE
+EMBRACE THE PRACTICE®

 Daily Painting Project

-After fourteen years of consecutive daily painting, I've no intention of stopping.
+After fifteen years of consecutive daily painting, I've no intention of stopping.
 Having cancer as a young adult, I discovered living is not just surviving.
 Young and faced with an existential crisis, I questioned, who am I?
 What does it all mean?
 Psychologically, existentially, transcendentally - what can a life amount to?
 I was acutely aware of all the time I’d wasted and the things I put off - like painting.
 I find that routines are simultaneously freeing and grounding.
 Through daily practice comes inspiration, growth and confidence because this type of project is about process and not the finished product.
 In short, my philosophy is that you cannot have the good without the bad. . .scroll down to read more

 But, like a lot of artists, I had trouble working up momentum.
 After all I had been through, the idea of starting an artistic project and failing was terrifying.
 I had a moment of clarity and pared the creative process down to this one idea - show up for the job.
 I started showing up for my new job in 2009 and without excuse I wake up every day at five and I paint.